zarnasavaliya09/WEB452_MvcBalloon/README.txt

 	no...i get an error :no parameterless constructor defined for type while scafolding. so i again throughout the code , i found that i fprgot to add DBContext in ConfigurationServices method.

+	2023-02-17 0902EST
+	next, databasae creation using migration feature
+	by adding migration it will create migration folder generate InitialCreate.cs migration file Add-Migration InitialCreate

+	Update-Database
+	it update the databse to latest migration.